obriencj/python-livelocals/README.md

 lingering reference to the livelocals object, then a circular reference exists.

-The Python GC is able to collect circular references.
-It knows how to traverse frame instances and break those links if the cluster of objects are isolated from running code.
-However that's somewhat expensive, and we can prevent it easily.

-For example, this will require the GC to run over the frame before the frame or any of its variables can be deallocated.
+For example, this will create a circular reference, preventing the frame or any of its variables from being deallocated.
 ```python
 def such_leak(data):
     x = do_something(data)